magic-wormhole/magic-wormhole/README.md

 * Supplying an SSH public key for future login use

-Copying files onto a USB stick requires physical proximity, and is uncomfortable for transferring secrets because flash memory is hard to erase.
+Copying files onto a USB stick requires physical proximity, and is uncomfortable for transferring long-term secrets because flash memory is hard to erase.
 Copying files with ssh/scp is fine, but requires previous arrangements and an account on the target machine, and how do you bootstrap the account?
 Copying files through email first requires transcribing an email address in the opposite direction, and is even worse for secrets, because email is unencrypted.
 Copying files through encrypted email requires bootstrapping a GPG key as well as an email address.
 Copying files through Dropbox is not secure against the Dropbox server and results in a large URL that must be transcribed.
+Using a URL shortener adds an extra step and reveals the URL to the shortening service.

-Many common use cases start with a human-mediated communication channel, such as IRC, IM, email, a phone call, or a face-to-face converation.
+Many common use cases start with a human-mediated communication channel, such as IRC, IM, email, a phone call, or a face-to-face conversation.
 Some of these are basically secret, or are "secret enough" to last until the code is delivered and used.
 If this does not feel strong enough, users can turn on additional verification that doesn't depend upon the secrecy of the channel.